reasonml-old/reason-react/documentation.md

 ##### JsProps
 Add:
-- `jsProps`, the type of the props passed to you from the JS side, which should be `Js.t {. whatever: here}`, like so:
+- `jsProps`, the type of the props passed to you from the JS side, which should be `Js.t {. myField: myType}`, like so:

   ```reason
   type jsProps = Js.t {.